Sunday Announcements for February 10th - 16th:

 -AnnaMarie Padilla, Office Administrator

-DID YOU KNOW… when you sponsor the Sunday flowers in the Sanctuary or for the Narthex, you can take those home after the Sunday service?
-Sign up today in the Welcome Center to sponsor the next Service flowers and enjoy them thought the next week.
-The only time the office does not display flowers is from Ash Wednesday until Easter.
+DID YOU KNOW… when you sponsor the Sunday Flowers in the Sanctuary or the Narthex, you can take them home after the Sunday service?
+Sign up today in the Welcome Center.
 Thank you. -AnnaMarie Padilla, Office Administrator